Why Major in Informatics and Computer Science?

 coursework required in our programs (Advising), our goal to provide

-students with experience prior to graduating though internships and practicums or through our Applied Informatics Team, our specialized faculty (Specalized Faculty), exciting news about our renewed focus on health (Health Options), more about our efforts to attract more women
+students with experience prior to graduating though internships or through our Applied Informatics Team, our specialized faculty (Specialized Faculty), more about our efforts to attract more women

 to our STEM majors (Women in IT), links to full